FIRST Robotics Competition Team 2199

 The "Robo-Lions" FIRST Robotics Competition Team 2199 is Carroll County's only such team.
 The FIRST Robotics Competition is the Major Leagues of K-12 Robotics, the most elite level of competition available.
 The team is given 6 weeks to build a 120 pound robot from scratch, given a basic kit of parts, to play a new game which is announced each January.
 Robots compete in alliances of 3 versus 3 to outscore their opposing alliances in Regional Competitions held in major cities and colleges throughout the country.
 Winners in key categories go on to compete in the World Championships held at the end of April each year.

-Robots are composed of industrial quality parts and programmed with industrial computer languages and software.
+Robots are composed of industrial quality parts and programmed with industry standard computer languages and software.
 Adult technical and non-technical mentors guide this student lead team as they strive to beat the deadline and have their robot ready for their 1st competition.
 Membership is open to all High School aged students in Carroll County, Maryland and surrounding areas.

 The team functions like a business and needs to raise ten's of thousands of dollars each year from local and national partners which provide engineering in addition to financial support.
 Consequently; in addition to students interested in Science, Technology, Engineering, and Mathetmatics; students with an interest in business, writing, and creative arts are critical members of the team.
 It does take a team to build a robot - no individual or small group of individuals can accomplish this by themselves - in the meanwhile learning valuable life and career skills.
 The Robo-Lions are truly a team where "Every student can go on to star in college and the pros"!